Tomato – Varieties in India, Production and season

 Depending on the type and season, the yield per hectare varies substantially.
 The yield varies between 20-25 t/ha on average.
 Hybrid varieties of tomatoes can produce 40-50 tons per hectare.
 The peak season of tomatoes in India is from Jan-Feb and Nov-Dec.
 In some states like Maharashtra and Gujarat, the tomato growing season in India prevails throughout the year.
 Even in the northern states, the peak season of tomato prevails in the month of Jan-Feb and the remaining months are in the lean period.

 In tropical and subtropical climates with an annual rainfall of 60-150 cm, the crop is produced from approximately MSL to an altitude of 1500 m.
 Its development is harmed by excessive rains.
 It is planted as an irrigation crop when grown in hot weather.
 From August to September the winter crop is sown.
 The tomato winter harvest is good for organic farming.

 Tomato harvesting and growing season in India

 In southern and western states, transplanting and harvesting are done in four phases.
-The initial transplanting season begins from June-July and the harvesting is done from August to September.
-The second transplanting is done from October – November and the harvesting is done from December to February.
-The third transplanting season is from Jan- Feb and harvested in March- June.
-The fourth transplantation season is from October- November and harvested in Jan – March.
+The initial transplanting season begins in June-July and the harvesting is done from August to September.
+The second transplanting is done from October – to November and the harvesting is done from December to February.
+The third transplanting season is from Jan- to Feb and harvested from March- to June.
+The fourth transplantation season is from October- to November and is harvested from Jan – to March.
 For Northern, Eastern, and hilly regions the transplantation and harvesting period varies accordingly.